muugumuugu/coUrses/BSC+programming-and-data-science/iitm/computational-thinking/notes/notes.md

 >For Large modules,it is more succint and simple to understand textual descriptions of the flowchart.
 >>PSEUDOCODE.

+---
-## lec 2.9 - PseudoCode for Iteration with Filtering
+##lec  2.9 - PseudoCode for Iteration with Filtering

 ### Steps
 1.Perform initialization Functions